 The N.C.
-Public Campaign Fund also pays for a Voter Guide with information about the courts and candidates.
+Public Campaign Fund also paid for a Voter Guide with information about the courts and candidates.
 Four million copies are mailed to households across the state before elections — an important service since statewide judicial candidates are often unknown to the public at large and people need a way to review their qualifications for these important high court seats.

 A distinguished bipartisan panel oversaw the program with the State Board of Elections.
 It was headed by Willis Whichard, former judge and retired Dean of the Campbell University Law School.

 In 2004, North Carolina began a voluntary program to address the inherent conflict of judges raising large amounts of money from attorneys who appear in their courts.
 The program provides a statewide voter guide and an alternative source of campaign money to candidates for the NC Supreme Court and Court of Appeals if they meet certain public trust conditions.
 Participation is voluntary.
 Candidates can raise campaign money the old-fashioned way, from private donors, OR they can qualify for a competitive amount of campaign money from the NC Public Campaign Fund – IF they accept strict fundraising limits and demonstrate broad public support by raising hundreds of qualifying donations from registered NC voters.